Tutopiya Logo

 When you need more support

-If water uptake questions keep tripping you up — especially osmosis wording or root pathway diagrams — work through the Water Uptake quiz and Xylem and Phloem notes to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Biology tutor to fix it quickly.
+If water uptake questions keep costing marks — especially explain questions linking osmosis to root hairs — work through the Transport in Plants topical past paper questions and the Water Uptake quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 Is water uptake hard in Cambridge IGCSE Biology?
-The idea is straightforward.
-Marks are lost when students omit osmosis and water potential, or confuse uptake with transpiration.
+The idea is straightforward, but marks are lost when students omit osmosis, water potential or root hair adaptations.

 How do I revise water uptake effectively?
-Read the subtopic notes, label a root cross-section, practise explain stems, then take the Water Uptake quiz.
+Read the subtopic notes, practise root hair adaptations from memory, link to osmosis, then take the Water Uptake quiz.

 Ready to master Cambridge IGCSE Biology water uptake?